Develop Superior Writing Habits

 No. As a matter of fact, unless you feel the need to share, most people won’t know what your specific area of work is.
 Neither your coach nor your fellow group members will read your work.
 The Writing Club is all about helping you write a reasonable amount each day, so that all the distractions or urgent deadlines don’t continue to come before your all-important long-term writing.
 For that reason, we focus on your process of writing, not the content of your writing.

 No. See previous FAQ, “Will anyone read my writing?”

 No, the Academic Writing Club is not a course.
-The coaching groups, classes and hosted chats are all extremely useful, but optional.
+The community discussions, classes and Challenge Chats are all extremely useful, but optional.
 Our main goal is to help you write more by writing for reasonably short periods daily, thus developing a writing habit that allows you to live a manageable and enjoyable life.
-Therefore, the accountability part of the Club, namely the Daily Progress Page (See "Access Powerful Online Tools" above), is the most important part of your experience in the Club.
+Therefore, the accountability part of the Club, namely the Daily Progress Page (See “Access Powerful Online Tools” above), is the most important part of your experience in the Club.

 We announce the schedule of classes/groups/chats at the beginning of each session.

 I’m in Europe/Asia/Australia.
 How do I get the group support?

 That’s the beauty of a program like this, which gives you the most important support you need in an “asynchronous” way.
 In other words, the members of your group are potentially there 24/7.
 You might post in the Progress Grid about your writing challenges on Friday, Jan 7, 9:00 am in Australia; and someone in New York City will read your response an hour later at 7:00 pm on Thursday, Jan.
 6. That person will then comment, and you will get the full benefit of the comment, along with the support and feeling of collegiality.
 We have many members in Australia, New Zealand, India, Japan, and of course all over Europe.